 - BioWorld Online, The Daily Biotechnology Newspaper

-- Canada NewsWire: press releases on Canadian biotech companies
+- Canada NewsWire: press releases from and about Canadian companies, including biotechnology ones

-- MarketWire: recent news on many industries, including biotech
+- MarketWire: recent news on many industries, including biotechnology

 - Yahoo: Biotechnology Industry News

 Note that many of the relevant journals and magazines available online for SFU researchers have "alert" features that allow you to get emails when new issues are published or your chosen topics are reported on.
-In addition, a growing number of e-journal publishers are making it possible to set up your own RSS feeds of their journal/magazine tables of contents.
 See section 4.4 (Electronic Journals) of this guide for tips on finding relevant e-journals.

-Business Source Complete is most likely to be the first database that you should try, but the other resources on the following lists may also be useful.
+Business Source Complete is most likely to be the first article database that you should try, but the other resources on the following lists may also be useful.
 Ask for assistance if you can't find what you need in these data.

 In-depth industry and market research reports with global coverage of emerging technologies and services in many industries.
 Start with this rough search for biotechnology.

 Uses SUBJECTS such as Biotechnology industries, Genetic engineering industry, and Pharmaceutical biotechnology industry.
-More tips:
+More tips for this database:

-- BSC includes the full-text of such journals/magazines as Biotech Business, Biotech Financial Reports, Biotech Week, Worldwide Biotech, Journal of Commercial Biotechnology, and Asia-Pacific Biotech News.
+- BSC includes the full-text of such journals/magazines as Biotech Business, Biotech Financial Reports, Worldwide Biotech, Journal of Commercial Biotechnology, and Asia-Pacific Biotech News

 - Note that Business Source Complete also offers some MedTrack and MarketLine company profiles for major companies around the world.
-Just click on the More > Company Profiles button at the top of the screen in the database and search for your company.
+Click on the More > Company Profiles button at the top of the screen in the database and search for your company

 - BSC also has thousands of industry and market reports, many of which touch on biotech topics.
-From the main search screen, check the box next to the Document Type "Industry Overviews" to focus your search for such reports.
+From the main search screen, check the box next to the Document Type "Industry Overviews" to focus your search on such reports